john-cd/rust_github_action/README.md

 # Docker action

-This action builds Rust code, builds a thin Docker container with the resulting executable, then saves the image as `app.tar`.
+This action builds Rust code, builds a thin Docker container with the resulting executable, then saves the image as `app.tar.zip`.

 ## Inputs